702-660-7000

 Speaking of debt bubbles, the first one that comes to mind is student loan debt.
 That bubble is now over 1.5 trillion dollars with a default rate of over 10%.[i]
 That default alone represents $150 billion, which is over $1,190 per American household.
 When you consider that 4 out 10 American households don’t even have $400 to cover the cost of a basic emergency, that $1,190 could become catastrophic.

-Then there is the corporate debt bubble.
-This debt bubble is now $9 trillion[ii] or six time larger than the student loan debt bubble.
-Here again the Federal Reserve, with their continued interest rate hikes, doesn’t make this bubble look good over the short term.
-That is because unlike fixed rate mortgages and car loans, corporate debt must continually be rolled over and renewed frequently.
-As rates increase, due to Federal Reserve policy, this could become the pin that pricks and pops this credit bubble.
-When that happens, the amount of debt will come to over $71,428 per household in American!
-And when you consider that the median American household only has $4,830 in savings, that could be disastrous for our economy.
+Then there’s the massive corporate debt bubble, which has ballooned to a staggering $9 trillion—about six times larger than the student loan debt bubble.
+This is a concern, especially with the Federal Reserve’s continued interest rate hikes, which don’t bode well for the short-term stability of this bubble.
+Unlike fixed-rate mortgages or car loans, corporate debt must be rolled over and renewed regularly.
+As interest rates rise due to the Fed’s policy, companies face increasing costs to refinance their debt.
+This could act as the proverbial “pin” that pricks and bursts the credit bubble.
+When that happens, the total amount of corporate debt could translate to over $71,428 per household in the U.S. This is concerning when you consider that the median American household has only about $4,830 in savings.
+Such a scenario could wreak havoc on the economy, leading to widespread financial instability.

-So why should you be concerned about these debt bubbles?
-It’s not your debt, right?
+So, why should you be worried about these debt bubbles?
+After all, it’s not your debt, right?

 Wrong!